Rank(s): Ordinary Seaman

 In the spring of 1812, Dorothea received remarkable news that her husband was alive and aboard USS Constitution, currently at Washington, D.C.
 Cooper had managed to desert from Defence in February 1811, before the ship sailed on its fatal voyage, and enlisted aboard USS Essex and then on Constitution.

 Cooper entered Constitution on August 4, 1811 as an ordinary seaman.

 On December 20, 1812, Cooper and another seaman were “punished at the gangway” for smuggling bladders of rum on board the ship.

 Battles and Engagements

-While Constitution was in harbor in Washington, DC and Boston, Cooper had someone write letters for him to his wife (apparently, he was unable to write).
-In the letters he told her that he escaped injury in the battle against HMS Guerriere and that Constitution would be shipping out soon.
+While Constitution was in harbor in Washington, D.C. and then in Boston, Cooper had someone write letters for him to his wife (apparently, he was unable to write).
+In the letters, he told her that he escaped injury in the battle against HMS Guerriere and that Constitution would be shipping out soon.

-Cooper’s widow Dorothea applied for a widow’s pension after his death, to support her and her daughters, both under the age of 16.
-The pension application required a marriage certificate; however, the state of New York didn’t issue such documents at that time.
+Cooper’s widow, Dorothea, applied for a widow’s pension to support her and her daughters, who were both under the age of 16.
+The pension application required a marriage certificate, but the state of New York did not issue such documents at that time.
 Signed depositions served as proof of marriage instead.
-This proved a problem since most of the people who attended the Cooper wedding were likely illiterate, as claimed by Dorothea’s representative to the pension board.
+This proved a problem for Dorothea, since most of the people who attended the Cooper wedding were likely illiterate, as claimed by Dorothea’s representative to the pension board.

-Eventually, Dorothea produced some acceptable form of proof or deposition, and the government granted her a pension of $6 a month for ten years, which was later extended for additional years.
-She remarried twice but both husbands died before her.
+Eventually, Dorothea produced some acceptable form of proof or deposition, and the government granted her a pension of $6 a month for 10 years, which was later extended for additional years.
+She remarried twice and survived all of her husbands.